Jeremy Pena Player Props: Astros vs. Mariners

-Jeremy Pena -- with a slugging percentage of .538 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Seattle Mariners, with Marco Gonzales on the mound, on May 6 at 9:40 PM ET.
+Jeremy Pena -- batting .333 in his past 10 games -- will be in action for the Houston Astros against the Seattle Mariners, with Bryce Miller on the mound, on May 7 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Mariners.
+In his last game, he collected two extra-base hits (3-for-4 with two doubles and an RBI) against the Mariners.

 Jeremy Pena Game Info & Props vs. the Mariners